 Instructions

-- Preheat your oven to 350 degrees F. Lightly grease the bottom and sides of four 4-ounce ramekins with olive oil and place them on a baking sheet.
+- Preheat the oven to 350°F. Lightly grease the bottom and sides of four 4-ounce ramekins with olive oil and place them on a rimmed baking sheet.

-- Place one salami slice on the bottom of each ramekin, then arrange four more slices around the sides, overlapping, as shown in the video below.
+- Place one salami slice on the bottom of each ramekin, then arrange four more slices around the sides, overlapping.
+This will be the salami "cup" that holds the eggs.

 Notes